hypriot/image-builder-odroid-c2/README.md

 [![Join the chat at https://gitter.im/hypriot/talk](https://badges.gitter.im/hypriot/talk.svg)](https://gitter.im/hypriot/talk?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/hypriot/image-builder-odroid-c2.svg)](https://travis-ci.org/hypriot/image-builder-odroid-c2)

-**Disclaimer:** This is work in progress and not yet finished.
-But if you want to help us and give feedback for the upcoming HypriotOS please read on.
-You can find the latest SD card image in the [GitHub releases page](https://github.com/hypriot/image-builder-odroid-c2/releases).
+**!
+Please note: This work is deprecated and will not be continued at least in the near future.
+Nevertheless, everyone is welcome to contribute to this work.**

 This repo builds the SD card image with HypriotOS for the ODROID C2 ARM 64bit board.
 To build this SD card image we have to